eglisal/TestCode/README.md

     cd ApiTaskTest
     ```

-2. Set up the development environment.
-Create a `.env` file in the root of the project and add the following environment variables:
+2. The development environment has been set up.
+A .env file has been created in the root of the project with the following environment variables:

     ```env
 	POSTGRES_DB=medicaredb